 Download a map of the Museum (773KB .pdf) Moving Toys Gallery The Museum's Moving Toys Gallery is divided into four sections – Pushes and Pulls, Springs and Cogs, Circuits and Motors and Look See.
 Find out more Creativity Gallery The Museum's Creativity Gallery is divided into four sections – Imagine, Be Inspired, Explore and Make it Happen.
 Find out more Childhood Galleries The Childhood Galleries are arranged into the following themes: Babies, Home, What We Wear, Who Will I Be?

 Find out more Front Room Gallery The Front Room showcases the Museum's community projects, which involve established and emerging artists working with community groups.
 Find out more.
 Natural History Museum.
 Visit us.
 Entry is free (There is a charge for some temporary exhibitions) Opening times Last Friday of the month open until 22.30 for Lates, excluding December.

 The Museum is open every day, including Sundays and bank holidays, but closed 24-26 December.
 The Museum's step-free entrance is on Exhibition Road.
 Keep up to date at NHM_Visiting on Twitter Visiting our Museum at Tring?
 For your security, most areas of the Museum are protected by CCTV.
 On entry to the Museum your bags and other personal items will be inspected.
 We apologise for any inconvenience caused.
-What's on From the latest gallery highlights, daily activities and films to special exhibitions and events, find out what’s on for visitors.
-Getting here There are many ways to reach us.
-Temporary exhibitions Explore nature, science, conservation and artistic interpretation in our temporary exhibitions.
+What's on.
+Floor Plans.
+Orange Zone.
+Dinosaurs.
+Green Zone.
+Red Zone.
+Gallery Announcements.
+Gallery highlights.